Skip to main content

 You don’t need to become best friends with the people you meet on your first day of college.
 You also don’t need to become best friends or even “friends” with your roommate.
 You need to get along with people and be a compassionate person, but not having that friendship bond with random people you meet is perfectly normal and OK.

-Keep engaging in the many opportunities for campus involvement, and you’ll eventually find people who click with you and become your friends.
+You’ll eventually find people who click with you and become your friends.
 Most importantly, don’t be hard on yourself if you don’t find your friends right away.
+Learn more about how to make friends in college

 UWL’s New Student Orientation & Welcome Week occur at the start of the fall semester and are designed to provide the experiences and information for a successful transition to UWL.